-Friday, October 14th Non – (Flex Friday) in the Coso Room
+Friday, October 20 (Flex Friday) in the Coso Room

-A Snowy Winter for a Little Bear: A story of friendship, sharing, and appreciation of nature’s beauty.
+A Snowy Winter for a Little Bear – A story of friendship, sharing, and appreciation of nature’s beauty with a special activity.

 The Museum is open daily from 10 to 5 and its garden open to exploration anytime.
 Desert plants, the interactive sundial, the labyrinth made from tufa rocks, the old bell, the pond-less water source for birds and small critters and, still to come, a habitat enclosure for desert tortoises are some of the features made possible through Eagle Scout projects.
 Not only do their much appreciated efforts enhance visitors’ experience of the Museum but also underscore its value as an important resource to our community.